Problem-based learning: Medical schools

 Several medical schools have incorporated problem-based learning into their curricula following the lead of McMaster University Medical School, using real patient cases to teach students how to think like a clinician.
 More than eighty percent of medical schools in the United States now have some form of problem-based learning in their programs.
 Research of 10 years of data from the University of Missouri School of Medicine indicates that PBL has a positive effect on the students' competency as physicians after graduation.

 In 1998, Western University of Health Sciences opened its College of Veterinary Medicine, with curriculum based completely on PBL.

 In 2002, UC Berkeley – UCSF Joint Medical Program (JMP), an accredited five year Master of Science/Medical Doctorate Program housed at University of California, Berkeley School of Public Health, began offering a 100% case based curriculum to their students in their pre-clerkship years.
 The curriculum integrates the basic and preclinical sciences while fostering an understanding of the biological, social, and moral contexts of human health and disease.
 The students spend their last two clerkship years at University of California, San Francisco.

 Ecological economics

 The transdisciplinary field of ecological economics has embraced problem-based learning as a core pedagogy.
 A workbook developed by Joshua Farley, Jon Erickson, and Herman Daly organizes the problem-solving process into (1) building the problem base, (2) analyzing the problem, (3) synthesizing the findings, and (4) communicating the results.
 Building the problem base includes choosing, defining, and structuring an ecological economic problem.
 Analysis is breaking down of a problem into understandable components.
 Synthesis is the re-integration of the parts in a way that helps better understand the whole.
-Communication is the translation of results into a form relevant to stakeholders, broadly defined as the extended peer community.
+Communication is the translation of results into a form relevant to stakeholders, broadly defined as the extended peer community. (a concept developed in Post-normal science).